My Story

 This work isn’t about fixing what’s broken.

-It’s about helping the system remember how to regulate itself.
+It’s about helping the system remember how to regulate itself so it has more capacity, more choice, and greater coherence.

 When that happens: